What Are My Addiction Treatment Options?

 Narcotics Anonymous (NA) is a support group modeled after Alcoholics Anonymous that provides a community of support for those recovering from an addiction to drugs.
 Members of NA motivate each other to stay committed to sobriety and avoid falling back into patterns of abuse.
 Meetings typically involve individuals sharing their stories of addiction and recovery.

 SMART is a popular alternative to 12-step support groups.
 It teaches people in recovery how to control addictive behaviors by addressing the underlying thoughts and feelings attached to substance abuse.
 SMART recovery utilizes a “4-Point Program with stages that can be completed in any order.

 Al-Anon and Nar-Anon are support groups for friends and family members of individuals who have an addiction to alcohol or drugs.
 The mission of these groups is to show loved ones that they aren’t alone in their struggle.
-Al-Anon and Nar-Anon emphasize addiction as a family illness and provides loved ones with effective coping and communication methods.
+Al-Anon and Nar-Anon emphasize addiction as a family illness and provide loved ones with effective coping and communication methods.

 An addiction counselor’s role is to provide unbiased support for individuals going through a treatment program.
 Counselors create an individualized plan for treatment and aftercare and conduct one-on-one or group therapy sessions.

 It’s understandable to feel overwhelmed when trying to select the best rehab program for you or a loved one.
 While there are many to chose from, there are a few notable drug and alcohol addiction rehab facilities that stand out among others in the nation.
 These centers are recognized for the positive impact they have in the lives of people in recovery and their families, as well as their efforts in addiction treatment advocacy.